alphagov/re-build-systems-test/README.md

 # Reliability Engineering - Build Systems

-This repository provides the infrastructure code for provisioning a containerised Jenkins (version 2) platform on AWS, consisting of a master node and an agents node.
-Users will login via Github.
+This repository provides the infrastructure code for provisioning a Jenkins build system.
+This build system is a containerised Jenkins (version 2) platform on AWS, consisting of a master node and an agent node.
+Once provisioned, users log into the Jenkins using their Github account.

-## Architectural documentation

-Architectural documentation is available [here](docs/architecture/README.md).

-## Prerequisites

-You will need an AWS user account with programmatic access - this account will need to be able to create S3 buckets, EC2 instances, VPCs, DNS records and security groups.

-Make sure you have this software installed on your laptop:

-    * `terraform` `=` `0.11.7`

-    * `awscli`

 ## Overview